ServiceStack/ServiceStackVS/README.md

 These project templates are structured to encourage patterns to help kickstart your new ServiceStack application.

+## Single Page App Templates

+Our goal with our Single Page App VS.NET templates is to provide access to the best tooling and development experience whilst keeping complexity and required knowledge to an absolute minimum, as such we're constantly researching how we can simplify our SPA templates, using the least moving parts and pick technologies that work seamlessly together whilst offering maximum value for minimal complexity.
+As the best SPA tooling mandates an npm-based workflow this is a delicate balance of trade-offs as the number of 3rd party JS components, tools, transpilers, scripts and plugins required for building on a modern SPA JS framework can quickly explode - something we actively fight hard against that influences each aspect of our default templates.

+### Benefits of TypeScript

+Centering around TypeScript enables a lot of benefits in both a modern Type Safe language as well as access to the latest JS features whilst being able to target downstream ES5 browsers for broad compatibility.
+TypeScript is expertly designed and actively developed with frequent releases where new features added are backwards-compatible, intuitive and work well with existing features.
+Being encapsulated within a single tool means new features doesn't introduce new complexity, i.e. there's no additional config files to learn and little possibility that new TypeScript releases will break existing Apps.
+Another benefit from TypeScript is its VS.NET integration which takes care of re-generating .js files on save which enables a fast `Ctrl + S` and `F5` reload cycle without needing to configure an external loader or monitor a watcher process.

 ## [TypeScript Aurelia App](https://github.com/ServiceStack/ServiceStackVS/blob/master/docs/aurelia.md)

 [![](https://raw.githubusercontent.com/ServiceStack/Assets/master/img/servicestackvs/typescript-aurelia-jspm-banner.png)](https://github.com/ServiceStack/ServiceStackVS/blob/master/docs/aurelia.md)